August Pedersen

-August Baskår Pedersen (born 24 June 1994) is a Norwegian handball player for SG Flensburg-Handewitt and the Norwegian national team.
+August Baskår Pedersen (born 24 June 1994) is a Norwegian handball player for TSV Hannover-Burgdorf and the Norwegian national team.

+On 21 March 2026, Pedersen became historic, when he equaled the scoring record scoring 19 goals in one single match for the national team (against Netherlands).
+The record was sat by Kjetil Strand at the 2006 European Men's Handball Championship (against Iceland).

-Pedersen hails from Notodden.
+Pedersen hails from Notodden Municipality.
 He has played for Haslum HK, ØIF Arendal, Bjerringbro-Silkeborg and Drammen HK.
 In 2022 Pedersen joined 2013-14 EHF Champions League winners SG Flensburg-Handewitt from Drammen HK as a replacement for Hampus Wanne.